natipinho/myportfolio/README.md

 * **Features:** Interactive JavaScript alerts, custom CSS gradients, and responsive layout.
 * **Goal:** My SheCodes Basic Final Project.

-*(Note: You can add more projects here as you update your portfolio!)*

 ---

 ## 📱 Contact & Social Media